UstanceBR: a social media language resource for stance prediction: Abstract

 \section{Abstract}

-{ This work introduces \mbox{UstanceBR}, a novel multimodal corpus in the Brazilian Portuguese Twitter domain for target-based stance prediction.
+{ This work introduces \mbox{UstanceBR}, a novel social media corpus in the Brazilian Portuguese Twitter/X domain for target-based stance prediction.
 The corpus comprises 86.8 k labelled stances towards selected target topics, and extensive network information about the users who published these stances on social media.
-In this article we describe the corpus multimodal data, and a number of usage examples in both in-domain and zero-shot stance prediction based on text- and network-related information, which are intended to provide initial baseline results for future studies in the field.}
+In this article we describe the corpus data, and a number of usage examples in both in-domain and cross-target stance prediction based on text- and network-related information, which are intended to provide initial baseline results for future studies in the field.}

 \keywords{Corpora, stance prediction, social media, Portuguese NLP}